wesbos/es6-articles/08 - Arrow Functions and this.md

 </div>
 ```

-What that does it actually grows it.
+What that does it actually growing the size of the `div`.

-Then if you add a class of `open()` to it, that will bring in the text.
+Then if you add a class of `open` to it, that will bring in the text.

 ```html
 <div class="wrap">